-- Obligations of Developer: The Developer covenants to be bound by and to observe, perform and comply with the provisions, obligations and covenants contained in the Agreement. - 1.2 The Developer acknowledges and agrees to the following clauses and schedules of this Agreement. - 2.
-Termination of the Development Agreement: This Agreement shall terminate in any of the following circumstances: - (a) The Province does not approve the MZO; - (b) On any date mutually agreed upon by the parties in writing; - (c) At the option of the Township where: - (i) the Developer is in default of any of its obligations or covenants under this Agreement; - (ii) the Township has delivered a written notice to the Developer describing the nature of the default; and - (iii) the Developer fails to remedy the default within sixty (60) days; - (d) If this Development Agreement is terminated the Township may seek a request to the Ministry to revoke the MZO if required.
+- 1. Obligations of Developer: The Developer covenants to be bound by and to observe, perform and comply with the provisions, obligations and covenants contained in the Agreement. - 1.2 The Developer acknowledges and agrees to the following: - 2.
+Termination: This Agreement shall terminate in any of the following circumstances: - (a) The Province does not approve the MZO; - (c) on any date mutually agreed upon by the parties in writing; - (d) at the option of the Township where: - (i) the Developer is in default of any of its obligations or covenants under this Agreement; - (ii) the Township has delivered a written notice to the Developer describing the nature of the default; and - (iii) the Developer fails to remedy the default within sixty (60) days;